Superconductors

 Engineering current density of UH REBCO tapes in high magnetic fields at 4.2 K, compared to other superconductor technologies (other data from National MagLab).

-Advanced practical 2G HTS wire
+Advanced Practical 2G HTS wire

 Beyond critical current, in-field performance, lower cost and higher manufacturing throughput, it is important to develop superconductors which can meet other application requirements such as low AC losses, quench stability, robust mechanical properties, persistent joints, fault current limitation and recovery to name a few.
 Reduction in ac losses requires low hysteretic, eddy current, and coupling losses.
 Hysteretic losses can be minimized by subdividing the superconductor into fine filaments.
 At UH, we are working on dry etch and wet etch techniques to create multifilamentary 2G HTS wire architectures that lead to reduction in ac losses.